 Most freelancers usually possess learned skills in one specific area.
 The first thing you should do before you hire a freelancer is to check out their portfolios.
 This will help you to learn what that freelancer specializes in and can deliver within a stipulated period.

 Freelancers, therefore, are only useful to hire for a specific task or one-off projects.
-For instance, if you want to create a WordPress website or add several features to your existing mobile application, a freelancer – such as a website designer, an iOS developer or Android developer – can help you out without charging an arm and a leg.
+For instance, if you want to create a WordPress website or add several features to your existing mobile application, a freelancer – such as a website designer, an iOS developer, or an Android developer – can help you out without charging an arm and a leg.

 Working with an agency does not require you to look for a separate expert for every specific task.
 Most agencies provide full-blown product development services which include: